manticoresoftware/manticoresearch/manual/english/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 ```

 <!-- example dict -->
-The type of keywords dictionary used is identified by one of three known values: `keywords`, `keywords_32k`, or `crc`.
-This is optional, with `keywords` as the default.
+The dictionary type is identified by one of three known values: `keywords`, `keywords_32k`, or `crc`.
+This setting is optional; `keywords` is the default.

+`dict=keywords` and `dict=keywords_32k` are word dictionaries.
+A word dictionary stores the original keyword text in the index and performs search-time wildcard expansion. `dict=crc` stores keyword checksums instead.

 `dict=keywords` is the default word dictionary.
-It stores keywords in the index and performs search-time wildcard expansion.

 `dict=keywords_32k` is an opt-in word dictionary for 32 KiB keyword tokens.
 It supports normalized tokens up to 32768 bytes in both plain and RT tables.
-The limit is measured in bytes after token normalization, not in characters.
 Tokens above this limit are skipped with a warning instead of being indexed as truncated terms.
 Exact lookup, prefix lookup, and infix lookup are supported when the usual exact, prefix, or infix settings are enabled.
+For details about the 42-byte regular token limit and the 32768-byte `keywords_32k` limit, see [Token length limit](../../Creating_a_table/NLP_and_tokenization/Data_tokenization.md#Token-length-limit).

 `keywords_32k` is intended for long machine-generated values such as hashes, generated IDs, message identifiers, and long email-like tokens.
-Long tokens are indexed as original tokens and do not go through stemming or lemmatization; short normal tokens can still use the configured morphology. `CALL SUGGEST` and `CALL QSUGGEST`, percolate tables, 32 KiB snippet/highlight handling, and `indextool --dumpdict` do not support `dict=keywords_32k` yet.

-Using a word dictionary mode such as `dict=keywords` or `dict=keywords_32k` can significantly decrease the indexing burden and enable substring searches on extensive collections.
-This mode can be utilized for both plain and RT tables.
+The following features do not support `dict=keywords_32k` yet:

+* `CALL SUGGEST` and `CALL QSUGGEST` do not work on tables that use `dict=keywords_32k`.
+* Percolate tables can not use `dict=keywords_32k`.
+* Snippets and highlighting still use the regular token limit.
+Tokens up to 42 bytes can be highlighted; longer `keywords_32k` tokens are skipped by snippet/highlight processing.
+* `indextool --dumpdict` can not dump `dict=keywords_32k` dictionaries yet.

 CRC dictionaries do not store the original keyword text in the index.
 Instead, they replace keywords with a control sum value (computed using FNV64) during both searching and indexing processes.
 This value is used internally within the index.
 This approach has two disadvantages:
 * Firstly, there's a risk of control sum collisions between different keywords pairs.
 This risk grows in proportion to the number of unique keywords in the index.
 Nonetheless, this concern is minor as the probability of a single FNV64 collision in a dictionary of 1 billion entries is roughly 1 in 16, or 6.25 percent.
 Most dictionaries will have far fewer than a billion keywords given that a typical spoken human language has between 1 and 10 million word forms.